EBregains/blog/src/posts/blog-portfolio/blog-portfolio.md

 ---
 title: Blog / Portfolio
-description: Intriguished by Svelte and SvelteKit and finding myself in the needence of a space to show my space, I made this as my first Svelte big project.
+description: Intriguished by Svelte and SvelteKit and finding myself in the needence of a space to share and show my ideas, I made this as my first Svelte big project.
 date: '2023-05-26'
 categories:
   - 'project'